×

 Leave your comments for Planning staff to consider

-Review Citywide changes proposed by Planning Staff for submittal to the Environmental Planning Commission in September 2025 for a hearing in October 2025.
+Review Citywide changes proposed by Planning Staff for submittal to the Environmental Planning Commission for a hearing in October 2025.

 • Where the spreadsheet says "See Exhibit," please review the Redline Draft to see the changes to text.